centreon/centreon-documentation/cloud/alerts-notifications/notif-concept.md

     we wait for the status of the service to change)
 2. If an anomaly occurs (Not-OK status), the service (or the host) goes into the SOFT state
-3. After the Max Check Attempts has taken place and if the service (or the host) persists in retaining its Not-OK status its state changes from SOFT to HARD.
+3. After the Max Check Attempts have taken place and if the service (or the host) persists in retaining its Not-OK status, its state changes from SOFT to HARD.
 The monitoring engine caches the notification number to the service (or the host): i.e. 0.